-Triple net and double net are the two of the most common types of leases covered under net lease.
-With the triple net lease structure the tenant will pay the landlord for the ability to use the building and cover any taxes, insurance, and maintenance costs for the property.
+Triple net and double net are two of the most common types of leases covered under net lease.
+With the triple net lease structure, the tenant will pay the landlord for the ability to use the building and cover any taxes, insurance, and maintenance costs for the property.
 Double net leases require some form of landlord responsibility out of the investor, commonly any repairs to the roof or structure of the building.

 Are ground leases triple net?

 Yes.
 All ground leases are triple net but not all triple net leases are ground leases.
 In a ground lease, the investor owns the land which they rent to a tenant who then constructs any buildings at their own expense.
 The lease is triple net because the investor is not responsible for any maintenance, the investor does not own the building.